Supporting Wellness for Those Living with Restless Leg Syndrome: The Gut Connection

 What’s the connection between SIBO and restless leg syndrome?

-Research published in Sleep Medicine found that 69% of RLS patients tested positive for SIBO compared to only 10% of healthy controls.
+Research published in Sleep Medicine, opens in a new tab found that 69% of RLS patients tested positive for SIBO compared to only 10% of healthy controls.
 Researchers hypothesize this may relate to SIBO’s effects on inflammation and iron metabolism, though more research is needed to fully understand the relationship.

 Should I have my iron levels tested if I have RLS?

-The American Academy of Sleep Medicine recommends regular testing of serum iron studies, including ferritin and transferrin saturation, for patients with clinically significant RLS.
+The American Academy of Sleep Medicine, opens in a new tab recommends regular testing of serum iron studies, including ferritin and transferrin saturation, for patients with clinically significant RLS.
 Testing should ideally be done in the morning after avoiding iron-containing supplements and foods for at least 24 hours.

 Why is ferritin important for RLS?

 Ferritin reflects iron storage in the body.
-Studies suggest that ferritin levels below 50 ng/mL may correlate with more pronounced RLS symptoms, possibly because iron plays a role in dopamine synthesis in the brain.
+Go to 9646381Studies suggest, opens in a new tab that ferritin levels below 50 ng/mL may correlate with more pronounced RLS symptoms, possibly because iron plays a role in dopamine synthesis in the brain.

 Can gut health really affect neurological symptoms like RLS?

 The gut-brain axis is an active area of research.
-Studies show that gut bacteria produce metabolites like short-chain fatty acids that may influence neurotransmitter production, including dopamine.
+Go to pmc7005631Studies show, opens in a new tab that gut bacteria produce metabolites like short-chain fatty acids that may influence neurotransmitter production, including dopamine.
 Gut inflammation may also contribute to systemic effects that affect the nervous system.

 What are the risks of long-term dopaminergic medication for RLS?

 A phenomenon called augmentation – where symptoms actually worsen with continued medication – is a significant concern.
-Research indicates augmentation may affect up to 80% of patients on levodopa over time.
+Go to pmc12476874Research indicates, opens in a new tab augmentation may affect up to 80% of patients on levodopa over time.
 The 2025 AASM guidelines have shifted away from recommending dopamine agonists as standard treatment.

 Why is RLS more common during pregnancy?

-Studies show RLS prevalence during pregnancy is two to three times higher than in the general population.
+Studies show, opens in a new tab RLS prevalence during pregnancy is two to three times higher than in the general population.
 Hormonal changes and changes in iron status appear to be the primary contributing factors.

 What role does vitamin D play in RLS?

 Vitamin D may influence dopamine pathways in the brain.
-One study found that the odds of developing RLS were 4.24 times higher in those with vitamin D levels below 50 nmol/L compared to those with higher levels.
+Go to pmc5886433One study, opens in a new tab found that the odds of developing RLS were 4.24 times higher in those with vitamin D levels below 50 nmol/L compared to those with higher levels.
 However, research on vitamin D supplementation for RLS symptoms has shown mixed results.

 How can I support butyrate production for gut-brain health?